top of page

 ⦁ In coastal areas, where the water is saline, RWH is the panacea

-⦁ Saving of energy to lift ground water (One-meter rise in water level
+⦁ Saving energy to lift groundwater (One-meter rise in water level

 "Rain to the Rescue: Harvest, Reuse, Renew."